- Legal Articles

 "This is a complete invasion of privacy and very unfair on the members.
 If people don't want to be photographed or filmed in this way, will they give them refunds on their membership fees so that they can join a different gym?"

-Hassan Elhais, senior partner at Al Rowaad Advocates and Legal Consultants, said the CCTV cameras could be in breach of criminal law.
+Hassan Elhais, legal consultant at Al Rowaad Advocates and Legal Consultants, said the CCTV cameras could be in breach of criminal law.

 "An individual who is recorded in such a manner can file a criminal case against the manager and/or the employee who was responsible for the recording," he said.